SamarthShah-001/Basic-admin-banking-system-c-/README.md

         ```sh
         ./banking_system
         ```
-    * Enter the UserID as 'Admin' and PAssword as '12345678'
+* Enter the UserID as 'Admin' and Password as '12345678'